GameFoundry/bsf/Documentation/Manuals/User/particleSystem.md

  - @ref bs::BuiltinShader::ParticlesUnlit "BuiltinShader::ParticlesUnlit" - Renders particles without any lighting, and supports transparent particles.
 This is the most commonly used shader for rendering particles.
 Use the **gTexture** property to assign a texture to the material.
  - @ref bs::BuiltinShader::ParticlesLit "BuiltinShader::ParticlesLit" - Renders particles using the physically based shading model, while supporting transparent particles.
 Similar to the **BuiltinShader::Transparent** shader, supporting the same properties.
  - @ref bs::BuiltinShader::ParticlesLitOpaque "BuiltinShader::ParticlesLitOpaque" - Renders particles using the physically based shading model through the more feature-rich deferred rendering path, but without supporting particle transparency.
 Similar to the **BuiltinShader::Standard** shader, supporting the same properties.

+**BuiltinShader::ParticlesUnlit** and **BuiltinShader::ParticlesLit** also support an optional **SOFT** variation that blends the particles softly with any intersecting surfaces, making such intersections less noticeable (see below for an example).

 ~~~~~~~~~~~~~{.cpp}
 // Create a material to use for rendering the particles